kubernetes/website/content/en/docs/reference/access-authn-authz/kubelet-tls-bootstrapping.md

 <!-- overview -->

-In a Kubernetes cluster, the components on the worker nodes - kubelet and kube-proxy - need to communicate with Kubernetes control plane components, specifically kube-apiserver.
+In a Kubernetes cluster, the components on the nodes - kubelet and kube-proxy - need to communicate with Kubernetes control plane components, specifically kube-apiserver.
 In order to ensure that communication is kept private, not interfered with, and ensure that each component of the cluster is talking to another trusted component, we strongly recommend using client TLS certificates on nodes.

-The normal process of bootstrapping these components, especially worker nodes that need certificates so they can communicate safely with kube-apiserver, can be a challenging process as it is often outside of the scope of Kubernetes and requires significant additional work.
+The normal process of bootstrapping these components, especially nodes that need certificates so they can communicate safely with kube-apiserver, can be a challenging process as it is often outside of the scope of Kubernetes and requires significant additional work.
 This in turn, can make it challenging to initialize or scale a cluster.